LBHackney-IT/maintain-my-home/README.md

   pages will return a message prompting users to call the Repairs Contact Centre.
 This is to be used when Hackney back-end systems are unavailable.

+## Deployment instructions

+This application is hosted on Heroku and configured with webhooks so that when GitHub receives a push to *origin/develop* it will automatically attempt a staging deployment, and when it receives a push to *origin/master* it will automatically attempt a production deployment.

 ## TODO: